Vortical waves in a quantum fluid with vector, axial and helical charges. II. Dissipative effects: Introduction

 Anomalous breaking of continuous internal symmetries in chiral fluids leads to the emergence of a distinct class of gapless hydrodynamic modes that appear in nontrivial backgrounds such as classical electromagnetic fields or curved spacetimes~\cite{Kharzeev:2013jha}.
 A celebrated example of such modes is produced by the coherent interplay of two anomalous transport effects: the Chiral Magnetic Effect~\cite{Fukushima:2008xe, Vilenkin:1980fu, Alekseev:1998ds} and the Chiral Separation Effect~\cite{Son:2004tq, Metlitski:2005pr}.
 Both these transport phenomena, which appear as a result of the activation of the axial anomaly in the magnetic field background, generate a vector (chiral/axial) current in the regions with a nonvanishing chiral (vector) density.
 These effects yield a closed system of propagating vector-axial oscillations in currents and densities, known as the Chiral Magnetic Wave.
 This anomalous hydrodynamic excitation might manifest itself in the quark-gluon plasma and could potentially exhibit distinguishing characteristics that might be observed experimentally~\cite{ALICE:2023weh}.
 It is worth stressing that the word ``gapless'', originating from the condensed matter literature, implies that the excitation has no mass gap in its energy spectrum, making it somewhat similar to the acoustic sound waves.

 Vortical backgrounds -- represented, for example, by whirlpools in fluids or plasmas -- host a similar class of hydrodynamic phenomenon known under the common name of Chiral Vortical Effects~\cite{Vilenkin:1978is, Vilenkin:1979ui}.
-These vortical transport effects generate intertwined oscillations of vector and axial currents, as well as their charges, propagating along the rotation axis~\cite{Jiang:2015cva}.
-The resulting Chiral Vortical Waves, which are supported by the presence of the chiral anomaly and its mixed chiral-gravitational counterpart~\cite{Landsteiner:2011cp}, were suggested to exist in rotating quark-gluon plasmas that are created in highly-vortical noncentral heavy-ion collisions~\cite{Jiang:2015cva}.
+These vortical transport effects generate intertwined oscillations of vector and axial currents, as well as their charges, propagating along the rotation axis~\cite{Jiang:2015cva, Gorbar:2017toh}.
+The resulting Chiral Vortical Waves, which are supported by the presence of the chiral anomaly and its mixed chiral-gravitational counterpart~\cite{Landsteiner:2011cp}, were suggested to exist in the rotating quark-gluon plasma created in highly-vortical noncentral heavy-ion collisions~\cite{Jiang:2015cva}.

 The picture described above traditionally represents a chiral fluid as a two-component system that includes only vector and axial degrees of freedom that propagate coherently.
 However, at this point, it is worth noticing that fermions possess a third type of quantum number associated with the fermion helicity, which is distinct from the vector and axial charges~\cite{Pal:2010ih}.
 Helicity and chirality are distinguishable physical properties of fermions that are often inaccurately identified with each other~\cite{Ambrus:2019ayb, Ambrus:2019khr}.
 The presence of this additional third characteristic of the fermion ensemble leads to the associated helical vortical transport phenomena that affect, in particular, the spectrum of the hydrodynamic modes~\cite{Ambrus:2019khr}.\footnote{Here, for completeness, we mention that similar, helicity-related nontrivial transport and associated hydrodynamic modes in the magnetic field background has been uncovered in Refs.~\cite{Ambrus:2023erf}.
-In this paper, we concentrate only on rotating systems.}
+In this paper, we concentrate only on rotating systems.} Before proceeding further, it is worth mentioning that rotating media may also produce yet another, exotic ``zilch'' currents that are different from vector, chiral and helical charges.
+While the conserved zilch currents appear naturally in photonic gases~\cite{Chernodub:2018era, Prokhorov:2020npf}, they can also emerge in system of chiral fermions~\cite{Alexandrov:2020zsj}.
+Below, we concentrate on the vector-axial-helical triad of quantum numbers, leaving the zilch charge aside.